readyready15728/misc/stardew-valley-notes.md

 * For Fishing Assistant 2, `<F5>` toggles it and `<F6>` toggles catching
   treasure.
 The mod options are very extensive.
 * It looks like setting the difficulty multiplier to 0.5 for Fishing Assistant 2 will make my life considerably easier.
+(Too easy, maybe.
+Setting the difficulty to 0.75 for normal fishing.)
 * Train Station makes the train station in the north of Pelican Town functional (but is also deprecated).
 * AutoAnimalDoors has configuration options but I believe the defaults are